jamesyoung-15/FallDetection/My-Notes.md

         - problem is not many public/reputable dataset, won't be robust

 4. Combine some of the above methods (eg. pose estimate + classification).

+## Quick Notes
+- Mike said that using image classification better than pose estimate
+- Vincent said rather than combining inference and camera stream in one task, can split into two
+    - If inference takes too long, can put pending